asadprodhan/How_to_connect_to_Pawsey_nimbus_instance/README.md

 - You need to add an inbound and outbound rule for Port 22 to your local computer’s firewall

-- Pay attention to your username.
-It is different for logging into the instance via website and for connecting to the instance via ssh
+- Pay attention to the remote host name.
+It is not just the IP address but ubuntu@IP_address